Astera-org/minetest/games/globo/notes.md

 TODO:
-- papaya should crumble

 - make breeding
     - make pregnant a timer rather than a bool
-- temperature should effect you
+- temperature should affect you
     - hides that keep you warm
     - eggs need to be a certain temperature to hatch